Coder-Python/Recommender_systems/README.md

 # Movie Recommendations

-This is an individual 10days learning project at BeCode Liège.
+This is an individual 10 days learning project at BeCode Liège.

-## Introduction
+## Introduction :

 The Movie Recommendation App is a web application that recommends movies to users based on the similarity of movie overviews.
 The application is built using the `streamlit` library in Python, which is used to build interactive web applications.
 The app uses a pre-trained `SentenceTransformer` model to generate embeddings of movie overviews, and then computes the cosine similarity between these embeddings to generate a similarity matrix.